11 trailing houseplants to beautify any room

 Summary:

-• Plan Vertical Layout: Arrange plants at different heights using hooks or shelves for a dynamic visual effect and easy care.
+• Plan Vertical Layout: Arrange plants at different heights using hooks or shelves for a dynamic visual effect.
 We love zigzag pattern

 • Use Creative Planters: Repurpose items like mason jars or make macrame hangers for unique, space-saving plant displays.
 Great DIY ideas below.